Updated by James Frew on 06/22/2017

 It can be difficult finding the right surge protector for your needs at a good value, mostly because people don’t talk about it very often.
 What makes a surge protector good?
 And why are some surge protectors much more expensive than others?
 Are there any features you should be looking out for?

-The first thing you’ll want is an indicator light.
-Do not compromise on this.
-Surge protectors will not last forever – in fact, even when the surge protector properly diverts a surge so your electronics aren’t damaged, the protector itself can be damaged in the process.
+Surge protectors only have a limited lifespan depending on how often they are put to work.
+Even when the surge protector properly diverts a surge so your electronics aren’t damaged, the protector itself can be damaged in the process.
+One of the most important features then is an indicator light.
 An indicator light will let you know that your surge protector is working fine.
 Is the indicator light not working?
 Time to buy a new surge protector.

 As for protection power, good surge protectors will come with a UL rating, a rating put out by the independent Underwriters Laboratories that tests the safety of electronic devices.
 Don’t bother with a surge protector that doesn’t have a UL rating.
 Also make sure that the product is a “transient voltage surge suppressor” as many UL-rated power strips still might not offer surge protection.

-- Clamping voltage is the voltage measurement that prompts the surge protector to start redirecting the excess electricity away from the plugged-in devices.
-In other words, a surge protector will a lower clamping voltage will trigger earlier, thus better protecting your devices.
+The clamping voltage is the measurement that prompts the surge protector to start redirecting the excess electricity away from the plugged-in devices.
+In other words, a surge protector with a lower clamping voltage will trigger earlier, thus better protecting your devices.
 Any surge protector with a clamping voltage below 400 volts should be good enough for home use.

-- Response time is how long it takes for the surge protector to detect a surge in electricity.
-A lower response time means a faster response time, which reduces the time that your plugged-in devices are exposed to the surge, thus protecting them better.
+The response time is how long it takes for the surge protector to detect a surge in electricity.
+A lower value means a faster response.
+This reduces the time that your plugged-in devices are exposed to the surge, thus protecting them better.
 Ideally, you’ll want a surge protector with a response time of 1 nanosecond or faster.

 Recommended Surge Protectors

-If you need some help getting started with finding a good surge protector, here are some that I recommend.
-All of these have a UL rating of 1449, which is what you should be looking for:
+If you need some help getting started with finding a good surge protector, here are some that we recommend.
+All of these have a UL rating of 1449, which is what you should be looking for.

-- Maruson SUG-B706NT ($20): A strong 7-outlet surge protector with indicator lights, a clamping voltage of 330V, a joule rating of 720, and a response time below 1 nanosecond.
-Perfect for an everyday household.
+Belkin’s 12 outlet surge protector comes equipped with an indicator light, a clamping voltage of 500V, a joule rating of 3940, and a response time below 1 nanosecond.
+It even comes with in-built cable management and Blockspace Outlets for oversized adaptors.

 Do you use surge protectors?
 If not, why not?
 Have any interesting electrical surge stories to tell?
 Please share your thoughts with us in the comments!